A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsubsection{Capacity}

 In terms of capacity, FreStega consistently and reliably increases the embedding rate across all scenarios.
-FreStega achieved a relative increase in embedding rates of 20.65\%, 10.07\%, and 15.94\% on the XHS, IMDB, and SHAKESPEARE datasets, respectively.
-This aligns with FreStega's intended goal of using temporal alignment to raise the entropy of the language model's distribution while maintaining text quality, thereby increasing the upper limit of capacity compared to the original.
+FreStega achieved relative increases in embedding rate of 20.65\%, 10.07\%, and 15.94\% on the XHS, IMDB, and SHAKESPEARE datasets, respectively.
+This aligns with FreStega's intended goal of using sequential alignment to raise the entropy of the language model's distribution while maintaining text quality, thereby increasing the capacity upper bound over the original distribution.
 Experiments confirm that FreStega effectively increases the embedding rate while preserving text quality.